 Participants will be able to convey an understanding of Restorative Practices and support parents/caregivers in harnessing the power of Restorative Practices to create productive online and home-schooling environments.

-This series of 4 interactive modules will explore the benefits of using Circles with students in online communities.
-Community Building, Responsive, Curriculum and Restorative Circles will be covered.
-Participants will design Circles they can immediately implement with their students.
+This series of 5 interactive modules will engage and motivate participants as they delve into the beneficial possibilities of using Circles with their students in online communities.
+Community Building, Responsive, Curriculum and Restorative Circles will be explored as participants join in and design Circles they can immediately implement with their students.

-Module 1 – The art of connecting deeply with your students using Community Building Circles
+Module 1 – The Art of Restorative Circles

 -Each module 1.5 hours